jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 Layout Area options must be of type JSON object.
 The following named values are supported:

+* "size" – [required if the Layout Area is included in a World specification module, required if specifying a Layout Area not also specified in a World specification module, otherwise do not use; array of w, h, d values] Specifies the size of the layout area in terms of width (w), height (h), and depth (d) where w is east/west, h is up/down and d is north/south

-* "origin" – [required if the Layout Area is included in a World specification module, required if specifying a Layout Area not also specified in a World specification module, otherwise do not use; array of x, y, z values] Used to specify the NW corner of the Layout Area as an origin point, based on the World origin point
+* "origin" – [required if the Layout Area is included in a World specification module, required if specifying a Layout Area not also specified in a World specification module, otherwise do not use; array of x, y, z values] Used to specify the NW corner of the Layout Area as an origin point, based on the World origin point where x is east/west, y is up/down and z is north/south

-* "events" – [optional ]
+* "events" – [optional TODO]

 TODO: Layout Area-level events, such as "on-keypress", "on-user-enter/leave", etc.

-NOTE: If the origin is specified for a Layout Area of the same name in the World specification module and in a separate module for a Layout Area of the same name, the "origin" value from the World specification module is used and the separate module's "origin" value is ignored.

-NOTE: A common use case is to declare Layout Areas with no or few object placements in a World specification module and then re-use those named Layout Areas in other modules, adding other object placements.
+NOTE: When a Layout Area is specified in the World specification module and there is a Layout Area of the same name in another module, the "size" and/or "origin" values from the World specification module are used and the separate module's "size" and/or "origin" values are ignored.
+A common use case is to declare Layout Areas with no or few object placements in a World specification module and then re-use those named Layout Areas in other modules, adding other object placements in those modules.

 ### Layout Area Data